openapx/r-service-txflow/README.md

 The returned object is a list of snapshots for our given repository.
-Note the format of the snapshot reference `<repository>/<snapshot>`, i.e. a snapshot can only exist within a given repsitory.
+Note the format of the snapshot reference `<repository>/<snapshot>`, i.e. a snapshot can only exist within a given repository.

 <br/>